kometenstaub/csv-to-md/README.md

 >It is still in early alpha, so please have backups!

+I have tested it on Python 3.9.4.
+(Because I use typing the Python version needs to be at least 3.5, I haven't checked for the other imported packages.)

 ## Usage

 Clone this repo and put the CSV files you want to convert in the same directory.